SpenceKonde/AVR-Guidance/GeneralHardwareDesign/FavoriteParts.md

 ## Favorites and recommendations
 ### Tact pushbuttons
 The 3x6mm ones are my usual go to, the ones that normally hae either a white or red button.
 EziUsin on Aliexpress has them in all the colors of the rainbow for only a small premium (and other sellers have them for exorbitant premiums.
-If I need a tall button extension, I use the 6x6mm ones, while if board space is an issue, there's a 3x3 line.
+If I need a tall button, I use the 6 x 6 mm ones (which are available in heights in excess of 24mm), while if board space is an issue, there are some nice 3x3mm buttons with a few heights (nothing particularly tall).
 You can get all manner of bizarro buttons, but.... why....?
 These are common, cheap, and durable.

+I would avoid those super thin golden ones - yes, they are super thin, but they are also rather flimsy, and feel awkward to press if you don't have something between your finger and the button - which, in fact, is what you're supposed to have.
+Do you really need a 1mm thick button?
+Rarely, sure yes one might.
+But it's an exotic use case.